shapoco/blobbulb/README.md

 DEND
 ```

-- No tokens can be placed in before `DSTA`.
+- No tokens can be placed before `DSTA`.
-- No tokens can be placed in after `DEND`.
+- No tokens can be placed after `DEND`.

 ### Start of Document (`DSTA`)